-The leader still shares insight and assigns tasks but now they’re also responsible for ensuring equity during the call.
-The leader’s role expands to not only follow the agenda in a fair way, but have all voices heard while keeping the meeting on track.
+The leader still shares insight and assigns tasks, but now they’re also responsible for ensuring equity during the call.
+The leader’s role expands to follow the plan fairly and have all voices heard while keeping the meeting on track.

 A moderator can be appointed if this balance cannot be struck.
-Moderators work to follow the agenda and make sure all speakers are heard fairly while preserving the organizational hierarchy.
+Moderators follow the plan and make sure all speakers are heard fairly while preserving the organizational hierarchy.

 When you look at the screen, do you look like the professional you’d like to portray?

-During the meeting, look into the camera, not your own face.
-This will feel unnatural but is a skill learned by anyone who has to be on television — you can learn it too!
+During the meeting, look into the camera, not your face.
+This will feel unnatural, but it is a skill anyone has to be on television — you can learn it too!

 Make sure that your head is centered on the screen.
-The audience should be able to see your entire head and the top part of your shoulders.
+The audience should see your entire head and the top part of your shoulders.

 Not everyone has the option of an office to hold these meetings in, but make your background as business-like as possible.
-Loud posters, objects or noise will distract from your message and limit your effectiveness.
+Loud posters, objects, or noise will distract your message and limit your effectiveness.